com4/poor-richards-settings/README.md

 # Poor Richard's Settings Framework
 Defines a simple settings framework targeting values set via environment variables.
-This file is self contained and can by copy and pasted to other projects which need global application settings.
+PRSF is self contained and should be copy and pasted to other projects which need global application settings.

 ## Features: